c-edwards-eco/Digital-Twin-3/README.md

 - Call number ranges

 This keeps the static map lightweight while allowing the current collection arrangement to be reconstructed dynamically.

-## Reserved and exhibition areas

-Not every bookcase in the Collection Wall is used for conventional shelving.

-Reserved ranges, including faculty exhibition areas, are defined separately from the catalogue collection and are incorporated into the static wall geometry.

-These areas:

-- Do not receive placeholder books.
-- Are shaded using the corresponding faculty color.
-- Can have permanent labels such as `BK Expo` or `AE Expo`.
-- Are visible without loading catalogue data.

-This information represents permanent or semi-permanent characteristics of the physical wall rather than bibliographic metadata and therefore lives outside the library catalogue.
-In essence, these are not normal empty shelves, but shelving areas specifically dedicated to non-book purposes.

 ## Technology